houhoulis/houhoulis.github.io/_posts/2018-12-20-love-letter-from-crystal.md

 # A Love Letter, from Crystal to a Ruby developer

-## Firstly: " and ' have distinct meanings.
+## First of all, " and ' have distinct meanings.

 ```ruby
 ·› crystal run test.cr